emard/esp32ecp5/README.md

 or
 [ESP32_GENERIC-SPIRAM-20231005-v1.21.0.bin](https://micropython.org/resources/firmware/ESP32_GENERIC-SPIRAM-20231005-v1.21.0.bin)
-v1.14 build is slightly old but widely tested, it can mount and unmount SD card multiple times. v1.21 is new and promising full of fresh features, early tests seem everything works like before.
+v1.14 build is slightly old but widely tested, it can mount and unmount SD card multiple times while v1.15-v1.19 crash at next mount/umount. v1.21 is new and full of fresh features, most things work like on 1.14 but flashing of
-On non-SPIRAM devices v1.21 has about 130K bytes free while v1.14 had about bytes 100K free RAM.
+FPGA SPI chip currently doesn't work.

     import gc
     print(gc.mem_free())